ermiyas-annisa/Special_course6010/README.md

 # Special_course6010
-discriminant-aware machine learning
+discriminant-aware machine learning.
-this is implementaion of disriminat-aware machine learning
+This is implementaion of disriminant-aware machine learning course.